-Data on COVID-19 AEFI reports and doses administered were extracted from Panorama, the provincial public health information system, on December 1, 2021.
-Only AEFIs reported and doses administered up to November 27, 2021 were included in this report.
+Data on COVID-19 AEFI reports and doses administered were extracted from Panorama, the provincial public health information system, on January 12, 2022.
+Only AEFIs reported and doses administered up to January 8, 2022 were included in this report.
 Any AEFI report with a status of "Does not meet reporting criteria" or "Disregard - Entered in error" was excluded.

 Delays exist between the time an AEFI occurs, is reported to public health, and is entered into Panorama.
-As AEFI investigations progress from draft version to being submitted for review and finally completed, there may be changes to the data, or reports may be removed from analysis if reflective of events that are not reportable (e.g., expected local reaction).
-This may lead to fluctuations in AEFI counts and rates, and subsequent weekly reports cannot be directly compared to previous reports of AEFI reported in BC.
+As AEFI investigations progress, there may be changes to the data, or reports may be removed from analysis if events upon review are deemed not reportable (e.g., expected local reaction).
+This may lead to some fluctuations in AEFI counts and rates in subsequent reporting periods.